yadvendra17/yadvendra17/README.md

 I'm drawn to problems where engineering rigour and thoughtful design meet.

 Off the clock, I spend time with music, from ambient to classical.
 I immerse myself into reading across philosophy and fiction, and thinking through the bigger questions that don't have clean answers.
-I avidly follow

 Open to internships, collaborations, and conversations about data, software, and ideas.